elidoran/cosmos-blaze-profiles/README.md

 #### Template.profiles() with References

 It is possible to reference something in another profile.
-Specify the profile name in the third level key and the name of the function in that profile as the value for that key.
+Specify the profile name as the value for that key.
 This allows building a new profile which uses things from one or more existing profiles.

+It is possible to use a different name in the new profile by specifying the name in the other profile along with the profile name.
+So, instead of the value being `otherProfileName`, make it: `nameInOtherProfile@otherProfileName`.

 For example ([JS Version](#templateprofilesobject-with-references-js)):